dscnsec/DocScanner/README.md

 # Questions?

-Ask WoC-specific questions in the [DSC NSEC Slack workspace](http://dscnsec-winterofcode.slack.com/).
+Ask WoC-specific questions in the [DSC NSEC Discord workspace](http://go.dscnsec.com/discord/).

 More questions about being a WoC mentor or student?
 Check out the [WoC mentor & student guides](https://winterofcode.com/).